When are statements mailed out?

 Do you accept credit cards for payment?

-Cornell will be accepting credit cards beginning July 16.
+Yes, Cornell College does accept credit card payments when the payments are made on-line.
 Payments may also be mailed or made by cash or check at the Student Accounts Desk.

 What if I select a payment plan, but then find that I need to change it during the year?